 Place your garbage containers in cleared areas, don't perch them on snow piles.

-If roads are hazardous due to snow and ice, collection of garbage and recycling may be disrupted or cancelled.
+If roads are hazardous due to snow and ice, the collection of garbage and recycling may be disrupted or cancelled.
 If this occurs, bulletins will be posted on the City's website.
 Collection crews will begin collecting waste in missed zones after completing the regularly scheduled zone collection on the next day.
 It may take several days to complete the collection for missed zones.